 Wilson Tech utilizes the CareerScope as their Level 2 Assessment.
 The CareerScope is a vocational assessment that summarizes a GCTE student's interests and aptitudes.
-It is generally requested by participating schools within the Western Suffolk area to assist classified students with the selection of an appropriate Tech program.
+It is generally requested by participating schools within the Western Suffolk area to assist classified students with the selection of a career pathway choice.

 Written evaluations are provided to the schools with summaries of specific programs and options at Wilson Tech.
 CareerScope Assessments are administered at local high schools.
-Arrangements can be made for individuals to be assessed by calling the Huntington Campus at 754-2900.
+Arrangements can be made for individuals to be assessed by calling the Huntington Campus at 631-754-2900.